 These agile learning environments are empowering students to have voice and choice in their environments and how they approach learning.
 This empowerment leads to motivation over listlessness.
 When the students have a say in what tool they use, how they utilize it, with whom and even where they learn, the environment becomes a resource that propels them forward rather than an obstacle to overcome.

 The implications for architecture are only starting to be explored around the globe as educators and architects work together to explore ways to make learning better.
 I have never been more excited for the future of education and to work on these environments.
 While the design process just got harder and the outcomes are not as easy to predict, the real benefits and results that society will see as a whole make the effort easy to endure.
 What are your thoughts?
-Please share below or e-mail me.
+Shoot me an email.
 Let’s push this forward together.